4d/docs/docs/FormObjects/properties_Object.md

 Automatic calculations ignore the shown/hidden state of list box rows.
 If you want to restrict a calculation to only visible rows, you must use a custom calculation.

-Null values are not taken into account for any calculations.
+*Null* values are not taken into account for any calculations.

 If the column contains different types of values (collection-based column for example):

 - Average and Sum only take numerical elements into account (other element types are ignored).
 - Minimum and Maximum return a result according to the usual type list order as defined in the [collection.sort()](API/collectionClass.md#sort) function.

+Using automatic calculations in footers of columns based upon expressions has the following limitations:

+- it is **supported** with all list box types when the expression is "simple" (such as `[table]field` or `this.attribute`),
-> For performance reasons, it is not recommended to use automatic calculations with entity selection/collection columns when the column expression is already a calculation (e.g. `this.price*this.quantity`).
+- it is **supported but not recommended** for performance reasons with collection/entity selection list boxes when the expression is "complex" (other than `this.attribute`) and the list box contains a large number of rows,
+- it is **not supported** with current selection/named selection list boxes when the expression is "complex".
+You need to use custom calculations.

 When **Custom** ("none" in JSON) is set, no automatic calculations are performed by 4D and you must assign the value of the variable in this area by programming.

-> Automatic calculations are not supported with footers of columns based on formulas in array/selection list boxes.
-You need to use custom calculations.

 #### JSON Grammar